Strengthening Sustainability Programs and Curricula at the Undergraduate and Graduate Levels

 Urban Environmental Sustainability in the Developing World

-The U.S. National Academies are planning a multi-year, multi-country initiative to address one of the central challenges and opportunities of the 21st century—the use of science and technology to help transform rapidly urbanizing regions of the developing world into "sustainable cities" Virtually all of the world's population growth over the next 30 years will be added to cities in developing countries.
+The National Academies of Sciences, Engineering, and Medicine are planning a multi-year, multi-country initiative to address one of the central challenges and opportunities of the 21st century—the use of science and technology to help transform rapidly urbanizing regions of the developing world into "sustainable cities" Virtually all of the world's population growth over the next 30 years will be added to cities in developing countries.
 This year, for the first time in human history, more people will be living in cities than will be living in rural areas.
 In the next few decades, China and other developing countries will invest billions of dollars to accommodate their expanding urban populations and support economic growth.
 The challenges faced by these countries include meeting rising energy demands, providing clean water, and protecting public health without compromising environmental quality.
 Urbanization already has significantly transformed landscapes, affected natural resources, and altered the way billions of people live, and cities will continue to have critical roles to play as engines for economic growth and as major agents of environmental change, whether negative or positive.
 With wise investments in science and technology, urban leaders and residents will be much more able to make the transition toward urban sustainability.

 Planning Meeting on Scientific and Technical Input for the Revision of the World Bank Group's Pollution Prevention and Abatement Handbook